dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 So, cultures like the Norse often rely on myths during times of turmoil to preserve information in an encoded form.
-In terms of geopolitics, they could see which way the wind was blowing in Europe: either Europe would be united through Christianity as a cultural basis or become economically and geopolitically subservient to the Middle East.
+In terms of European geopolitics, they could see which way the wind was blowing: either Europe would be united through Christianity as a cultural basis or become economically subservient to the Middle East.
 They codified these myths in such a way as to ostensibly retain their cultural identity while compressing a set of behaviors encoded in myth, whose execution would begin upon apocalyptic events.
 Humanity's forefathers deserve much more credit than we give them.
 Ragnarok is perhaps the best example of a subversive attempt to use information compression for cultural preservation.
-It's event-driven eschatology, to be invoked upon apocalypse, whence the Gods return.
+It's event-driven eschatology to be invoked upon apocalypse, whence the Gods return.

 ###